US Fulbright Logo

 Award Profile

-The grant is open to PhD students and students with a completed master's in all social and natural science fields as they relate to the Arctic and the people living there.
-These include but are not limited to work in the fields of political science, anthropology, archaeology, linguistics, governance, gender studies, health (excluding clinical medicine), economics, ecology, glaciology, geology, sustainability science, and other applicable fields.
+The grant is open to PhD students and students with a completed master's in all social and natural science fields.
+The proposed project must have relevance for the Arctic and the people living there.
+These include but are not limited to work in the fields of political science, anthropology, archaeology, linguistics, governance, gender studies, health (excluding clinical medicine), economics, ecology, glaciology, geology, sustainability science, education and other applicable fields.

 Icelandic universities provide many courses in English.
-Iceland also provides very interesting research opportunities in many fields.
+Iceland also provides very interesting research opportunities in a wide variety of fields.
 As a small, highly technologically advanced country, Iceland is ideal for many types of research.
 English is widely spoken and much used in academia.

 Since the Fulbright Program in Iceland is relatively small, the Commission is able to maintain close ties with grantees during their stay and provide a sense of community among Fulbright grantees.
 There are monthly grantee activities sponsored by the Commission, in addition to access to Fulbright alumni events and other social activities.